Guide

 Related guides

 Connect your Intervals.icu account to STAS.
-ChatGPT builds plans from your real data — you add them to the calendar and push to your watch.
+ChatGPT or Claude will build plans from your real data — you add them to the calendar and push them to your watch.

 Connect Intervals.icuFree — no credit card required